 Are WhatsApp video calls free?

 Video calls via WhatsApp are free, but only up to a point.
-After all, you do pay for them via your data volume, since the connection is established via the Internet.
+After all, you do pay for them via your data volume, since the connection is established via the internet.

 When you’re not within reach of a WiFi network, WhatsApp will use your mobile data volume to make a video call.
-For users on flat rates, video calls won’t incur higher costs since even high data consumption should be covered by their package.
+For users on flat rates, video calls won’t incur higher costs since even high data consumption should be covered by their plan.
 However, if your data is limited to a monthly usage restriction, your browsing speed may be reduced which can affect the quality of a video call.

 You can use a simple trick to curb the data usage of WhatsApp video calls.
 We explain how it works.

 Step 1: Launch the WhatsApp menu via the three dots in the top right.
+Step 2: Go to “Settings”.
+Step 3: Select “Storage and data”.
+Step 4: Slide the “Use less data for calls” slider to the right.

 This way, you’ll save data when making calls on the go.
 Keep in mind, however, that the quality of the calls will deteriorate as a result.